thoth-station/jupyterlab-requirements/README.md

 <img alt="Initial Dialog Form" src="https://raw.githubusercontent.com/thoth-station/jupyterlab-requirements/master/docs/images/InitialDialogForm.png">
 </div>

+Initially, no dependencies are identified if you start a new notebook as metadata related are not existing.
+The extension checks in the notebook metadata in order to identify them every time you restart a notebook.
+Moreover it verifies that the kernel you are using is matching your dependencies.
+If not it warns to use install button again to avoid weird behaviours.

-Initially, no dependencies are identified if you start a new notebook.
-The extension checks in the notebook metadata in order to identify them.You can start adding your packages using the add button (Remember to add your package using ):
+You can start adding your packages using the central add button and once you select package name and version, remember to add your package using add button in action, otherwise it won't be saved (in the future this behaviour will not be necessary due to the autocompletion feature):

 <div style="text-align:center">
 <img alt="Add Package" src="https://raw.githubusercontent.com/thoth-station/jupyterlab-requirements/master/docs/images/AddPackages.png">
 </div>

-NOTE: The extra button in action will be removed in the future
+NOTE: The extra button in action will be removed in the future.

 NOTE: Autocompletion is planned in the future so that user can check which version are available on PyPI.